Zeekk3n/Andrey.github.io/_posts/2023-04-04-ecpptv2-writeup.md

 ───────┴──────

  ```
- after we save it we must execute it using python3, example
+ after we save it we must execute it using python3, example.

  ```bash
 python3 2020-wp-file-manager-v67.py http://192.168.100.65/blog